dee-kap/antipodean/content/blog/2024-10-23-beyond-code/index.md

 tags: second tag
 ---

 One of the reasons I started this blog back in 2003 was to use it as a marketing tool for myself.
 Personal branding had started to become a thing and blogging scene was about to take off big time.
-I was fortunate enough to grab on to it and together with other community activities, it worked out well for me.
+I was fortunate enough to grab on to it and  it worked out well for me.

 Software is still my passion but there are also other interests I pursue.
 Reading, Cooking, Finance, photography are some of them.